-Richard Bland College welcomes students who are transferring from another post-secondary institution as degreeseeking students.
+Richard Bland College welcomes students who are transferring from another post-secondary institution as degree-seeking students.
 Transfer students are invited to begin their matriculation during the fall, spring, or summer semesters.
 A transfer student must:

-- Be a graduate of an accredited high school or have earned a GED. - Possess a high school grade point average of 2.0 or better on a 4.0 scale - Complete an application for admission by the designated deadlines - Pay an application fee - Provide an official high school transcript - Provide an official copy of all college or university transcripts - Complete the RBC Student Disciplinary History form and the RBC Dean's Certification Form
+- Be a graduate of an accredited high school or have earned a GED. - Possess a high school grade point average of 2.0 or better on a 4.0 scale - Provide an official final high school transcript - Provide an official copy of all college or university transcripts - Complete the RBC Dean's Certification Form